Jacob-C-Smith/gport/README.md

       1. Blender is open source.
 (Anyone can use Blender)
       2. Blender is very popular.
-      3. Blender has a powerful raytracer which can be repurposed for precomputing light
+      3. Blender has a powerful raytracer, which can be repurposed for precomputing light
       4. Blender has a well documented Python API
       5. I have many years of experiance with Blender